-Of the 500 miles of marked hiking trails in Shenandoah National Park, only 20 are off-limits to dogs, giving you and Fido plenty of room to explore.
+Of the 500 miles of marked hiking trails in Shenandoah National Park, only 20 are off-limits to pets, giving you and Fido plenty of room to explore.
 Some of the best short hikes to take with your dog are accessible along the scenic Blue Ridge Parkway.
 Pets are allowed at Shenandoah's campgrounds as well, and the park even has pet-friendly lodging available.

 North Cascades National Park

 Another important B.A.R.K. principle is 'Know Where to Go," and in North Cascades National Park, this is critical.
 While pets are not permitted throughout most of the park, they are allowed on the Pacific Crest Trail, one of the park's most challenging and spectacularly scenic footpaths.
 The Pacific Crest Trail stretches all the way down to Southern California and provides a rare opportunity to take your dog on an overnight backpacking trip.